 Disproportionate asset case against Jaya adjourned to Jul 10

-Bangalore: The Special Court, trying the disproportionate asset case against Tamil Nadu Chief Minister J Jayalalithaa, on Saturday adjourned it to July 10.
+Bangalore: The Special Court trying the disproportionate asset case against Tamil Nadu Chief Minister J Jayalalithaa on Saturday adjourned it to July 10 after the Special Public Prosecutor (SPP) sought time to place his arguments on health grounds.

 Later, on mutual understanding they agreed on a common date of July 10 for further hearing of the submissions on petitions filed by Jayalalithaa and others challenging the appointment of the Special Judge in the case.